mortensi/face-recognition-python/README.md

 - The ["The ORL Database of Faces"](https://cam-orl.co.uk/facedatabase.html) is used to train and test the system.
 The ORL database is among the simplest face databases, made up of pictures of 40 individuals, 10 pictures each, for a total of 400 pictures, 92x112 black and white bitmaps.
 The faces are already aligned and normalized and ready to be processed by a feature extraction algorithm.
 - For the training, I am using 5 images, and the remaining 5 images are used for testing through the classificating algorithm.
 So, in total, 200 training faces for 40 individuals and 200 testing faces.

-- In the current demo, the model extraction is performed using Dense Convolutional Network in the [Pytorch](https://pytorch.org/hub/pytorch_vision_densenet/) library.
+## Modelling the faces

-- One feature vector is extracted for every face using Christian Safka's wrapper library [img2vec](https://github.com/christiansafka/img2vec), the feature is stored in a dictionary in the form `{'person1_face1':'vector', 'person1_face2':'vector', ...,'person2:face1':'vector',...}`
+In the current demo, the model extraction is performed using Dense Convolutional Network in the [Pytorch](https://pytorch.org/hub/pytorch_vision_densenet/) library.
+One feature vector is extracted for every face using Christian Safka's wrapper library [img2vec](https://github.com/christiansafka/img2vec), the feature is stored in a dictionary in the form `{'person1_face1':'vector', 'person1_face2':'vector', ...,'person2:face1':'vector',...}`

 ## Classification algorithms

 The classification is performed using different approaches.
 See the `demo` folder to learn about the different methods.

-- Brute force.
+- **Brute force**.
 Classification is performed iteratively, which is a quite slow approach, but it is sufficient for the sake of showing how a full system can be coded in a few lines of code.
 The cosin similarity the is most effective distance (`98%` of the 200 test faces are recognized) to calculate the similarity of a test vector extracted from the face under test to the face from the training set.
-- Hierarchical Navigable Small World similarity search is also tested, with the same good results (`98%` of the 200 test faces are recognized).
+- **Hierarchical Navigable Small World (HNSW)** similarity search is also tested, with the same good results (`98%` of the 200 test faces are recognized).
-- RediSearch Vector Similarity Search.
+- **RediSearch Vector Similarity Search**.
 Using this feature, it is possible to index heterogeneous sources of data once converted in their corresponding vector embedding, and then use such index to perform similarity search.
 Read more in my [blog](https://www.mortensi.com/2022/04/face-recognition-with-redisearch-and-vector-similarity/).

 ```
 ┌────────────────┐      ┌────────────────┐     ┌────────────────┐    ┌────────────────┐